Mampenda/Multiprogramming/214Vault/214VaultVersion2/generators_and_iterators/exercises.md

 ## Exercise 1

-Implement a generator `itmp` that behaves like `Array.map`, but produces results lazily.
+Write a generator that produces only odd numbers.

-### Answer:

 ## Exercise 2

-Write a generator fibonacci (infinite).

-### Answer:
+Implement a generator `itmp` that behaves like the eager `Array.map`, but produces results lazily, i.e., it doesn't go through the entire array and apply the function to every element like eager functions does.

 ## Exercise 3

-Write a generator cycle for looping indefinitely over an iterable object.

-### Answer:

-## Exercise 4

-Implement a generator `itmp` that behaves like `Array.map`, but produces results lazily.

-### Answer:
+For the following exercises, explain what happens in each `console.log()` in the JavaScript code and what will be logged when its executed.

-## Exercise 5
+### Exercise 3.1

-What will be printed when the following JavaScript code is executed?
-Explain your answer.

 ```js
 function* foo(x) {